cetinkaya/region_plot/README.md

 A function for plotting (two-dimensional) regions of points that satisfy a given predicate.

 ## Installation
-Currently, the easist approach for installing `region_plot` is to clone from github and run `pip install` locally.
+Currently, the easiest approach for installing `region_plot` is to clone from github and run `pip install` locally.

 ~~~sh
 git clone https://github.com/cetinkaya/region_plot.git